The Starry Night, 290

 5

 All exposures were 1/25s at F1.4 and ISO 6400.
 The first image is a single frame; the rest are are stacks of a few (~6-10) or several (40) frames, aligned on the rocket with the foreground preserved from one frame in the series.
 Some are separately processed luminance plus color data.
-In short, I treated the rocket like a comet.
-This sequence spans about 90 seconds at the end of powered flight during which I captured 198 frames.
+Which is to say that I treated the rocket like a comet.
+This sequence spans 82 seconds at the end of powered flight during which I captured 198 frames.

 Here's a jellyfish predictor in beta testing from John Krauss Photos.
 Looks promising. (https://jellyfish.johnkrausphotos.com/)